digital-asset/daml/docs/source/daml/daml-studio.rst

 .. _Creating your own Snippets: https://code.visualstudio.com/docs/editor/userdefinedsnippets

-Common scenario errors
+Common script errors
 **********************

 During Daml execution, errors can occur due to exceptions (e.g. use of "abort", or division by zero), or due to authorization failures.
 You can expect to run into the following errors when writing Daml.

-When a runtime error occurs in a scenario execution, the scenario result view shows the error together with the following additional information, if available:
+When a runtime error occurs in a script execution, the script result view shows the error together with the following additional information, if available:

 Location of the failed commit
-   If the failing part of the script was a ``submit``, the source location of the call to ``submit`` will be displayed.
+   If the failing part of the script was a ``submitCmd``, the source location of the call to ``submitCmd`` will be displayed.
 Stack trace
    A list of source locations that were encountered before the error occurred.
 The last encountered location is the first entry in the list.